iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 2. Use placeholder `did:0:0` instead of the actual DID in the document.
 3. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
 4. Create a new Alias Output with the payload and the headers stored in its `State Metadata`.
-5. Set the Ed25519 Address as the state controller as well as the governor.
+5. Set the state controller and the governor unlock conditions to the addresses that should control state and governance transitions, respectively.
 6. Set enough coins in the output to cover the storage deposit.
-7. Publish a new transaction with the existing output as input and the newly created Alias Output as output.
-Other outputs can be created to hold the rest of the coins.
+7. Publish a new transaction with an existing output that contains at least the storage deposit from step 6 as input, and the newly created Alias Output as output.
+Other outputs can be created to hold the remainder of the coins.
 8. Query the newly created output using the address and retrieve the `Alias ID`.
 9. Once the transaction is confirmed, the DID is published and can be formatted by using the `Alias ID` as the tag in [DID Format](#did-format).